core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Introduction

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
-In both NETCONF {{RFC6241}} and RESTCONF, {{RFC8040}} these identifiers are implemented using names.
+In both NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using names.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
 This compact identifier, called SID, is encoded using a 64-bit unsigned integer.
 The following items are identified using SIDs:

 * identities